kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 be different for each resource driver because all of them will use structured parameters differently for reporting resource availability.

-#### Compromised resource driver plugin
+#### Compromised kubelet plugin

 This is the result of an attack against the resource driver, either from a container which uses a resource exposed by the driver, a compromised kubelet which interacts with the plugin, or due to resource driver running on a node with a compromised root account.

-The resource driver plugin only needs read access to objects described in this KEP, so compromising it does not interfere with dynamic resource allocation for other drivers.
+The resource driver needs write access for ResourceSlices.
+It can be deployed so that it can only write objects associated with the node, so the impact of a compromise would be limited to the node.
+Other drivers on the node could also be impacted because there is no separation by driver.

-A resource driver may need root access on the node to manage hardware.
+However, a resource driver may need root access on the node to manage hardware.
 Attacking the driver therefore may lead to root privilege escalation.
 Ideally, driver authors should try to avoid depending on root permissions and instead use capabilities or special permissions for the kernel APIs that they depend on.
+Long term, limiting apiserver access by driver name would be useful.

 A resource driver may also need privileged access to remote services to manage network-attached devices.
 Resource driver vendors and cluster administrators